martydingo/docker-pdns_recursor/README.md

 ```

 This configuration can be overwritten/appended to by mounting a configuration directory holding `*.conf` files, to `/etc/pdns/recursor.conf.d/`

+The webserver is enabled by default as so metrics can be scraped with no further configuration.
+However, the API will need a password configuring, and appended to a conf file inside the aforementioned configuration directory mount.
+This is accessible by default on `0.0.0.0:8082`

 Alternatively, the `recursor.conf` inside the `src` directory can be modified, and a new image can be built by renaming `docker-compose.yml.build` to `docker-compose.yml`, and then running `docker-compose build`.